There are parenting lies. There are the things we said we’d never do…and then do. There are the myths of motherhood.

 But instead of just admitting that we just don’t know, we hold it in.
 We keep ourselves awake at night second-guessing.
 Or maybe we give unsolicited advice in the hopes of getting some validation for our own choices.
 Or we get defensive, judge, or criticize because – heaven forbid! – there might actually be more than one “right” way to do something.

 One of the biggest shocks of parenting, for me, has been the absolutely brutal and crushing loneliness that I’ve felt at times.
 When my first son was born, I was shocked at how lonely I could feel despite the fact that I was never really alone.
 I didn’t even pee alone.
 Yet I had never felt so lonely in my whole life.
-Like I was trapped on a deserted island or in the trenches.
+Like the kind of lonely I’d feel if I were trapped on a deserted island or in the trenches.
 Like there was no one (except for maybe my husband) who could understand just how hard it was or how I was feeling or what I was going through.
 Like I was the only one.

 But parenting doesn’t have to be so lonely.
 We don’t have to feel like we’re the only one.
 We don’t have to feel so alone.
 Let’s stop all the pretending.
 Let’s share our war stories.
 Let’s offer each other a hand, up and out of the trenches.
 Let’s confront the elephant in the room.
 Let’s tell the ugly, honest truth.
 Let’s stop being so afraid to say what we’ve all felt at one time or another.